On Maximum Differential Coloring of Planar Graphs: Abstract

 \section{Abstract}

-We study the maximum differential coloring problem, where the vertices of an $n$-vertex graph must be labeled with the numbers $1,...,n$ such that the minimum difference between the two labels of any adjacent vertices is maximized.
-As it is NP-hard to find the optimal labels for general graphs, we consider special sub-classes: caterpillars, spiders, and extended stars.
-We first prove new upper bounds for maximum differential coloring for spiders and regular caterpillars.
-Using these new bounds, we prove that the Miller-Pritikin~\cite{miller89} labeling scheme for forests is optimal for regular caterpillars and for spider graphs.
-On the other hand, we give examples of general caterpillars where the Miller-Pritikin algorithm behaves very poorly.
-We present an alternative algorithm for general caterpillars which achieves reasonable results even in worst case.
-Finally we present new optimal labeling schemes for regular caterpillars and for sub-classes of spider graphs.
+We study the \emph{maximum differential coloring problem}, where the vertices of an $n$-vertex graph must be labeled with distinct numbers ranging from $1$ to $n$, so that the minimum absolute difference between two labels of any two adjacent vertices is maximized.
+As the problem is \NPH for general graphs~\cite{leung1984}, we consider planar graphs and subclasses thereof.
+We initially prove that the maximum differential coloring problem remains \NPH, even for planar graphs.
+Then, we present tight bounds for regular caterpillars and spider graphs.
+Using these new bounds, we prove that the Miller-Pritikin labeling scheme~\cite{miller89} for forests is optimal for regular caterpillars and for spider graphs.
+Finally, we describe close-to-optimal differential coloring algorithms for general caterpillars and biconnected triangle-free outer-planar graphs.